felipendc/vicyos-hefftor-polybar/README.md

 ***Different color for the Polybar modules***<br />

-Most of the modules on the Polybar has a diffrent icon and underline-format color for a better looking.<br />
+Most of the modules on the Polybar has a diffrent icon and underline-format color, for a better looking.<br />
 ![Demo](https://i.imgur.com/LeTMgC3.jpg)

 ------